July 14, 2022

 - Excessive dryness and weakening of hair follicles.

 Long-term exposure to formaldehyde has also been linked to cancer.
 That is why, it is advisable to switch to keratin supplements instead, that promote production of keratin for maintaining or improving hair health.

-Foods that improve keratin production
+Foods that improve keratin on hair production

 While you can definitely turn to supplements when it comes to ingestible keratin, there are a few foods that might help as well.
 All you have to do is work them into your diet plan.
 Take a look:

 - Protein-rich foods like red meat, fish, eggs, yoghurt, milk and nuts, provide the amino acid building blocks needed to synthesize some structural proteins in our body, specifically keratin.